Unified Discovery (Quicksearch)

 The group's first sprint occurred January 15 - 17.
 The focus of the sprint was to identify the initial MARC to SOLR mapping values needed for ingesting Orbis/Morris records into Blacklight.
 Results from the sprint are available on the Library IT SharePoint site.
 Feel free to contact any member of the group with questions.
 Group members include: Dominique Bourassa, Arcadia Falcone, Kate Kellet, Youn Noh, Jenn Nolte, Kalee Sprague (Chair), and Keiko Suzuki.

-- April 2014 Articles+ results in unified search for initial staff review
+- Early Fall 2014 Orbis, MORRIS and Articles+ in unified search for initial staff review

-- January 2015 Unified Search soft rollout to public (includes Orbis, Morris, Articles+)
+- Fall 2014 Quicksearch soft rollout to public (includes Orbis, Morris, Articles+)

-- Fall 2015 Unified Search becomes the default search on the Library home page
+- Fall 2015 Quicksearch becomes the default search on the Library home page